AndrewDAnh/spd-ai-core/docs/API.md

 **Important Notes:**

-1. **Data Format**: The API accepts data in C-MAPSS (NASA turbofan dataset) format
+1. **C-MAPSS Format** – Stick to the NASA turbofan schema (3 settings + 21 sensors).
+We keep optional sensors nullable so validation can detect gaps.
-2. **Sequence Length**: The STAR model expects 128 time steps for optimal performance
+2. **Sequence Length** – 128 time steps give the STAR model the temporal context it expects.
+Shorter sequences work but you will lose accuracy.
-3. **Missing Values**: Sensor readings can be `null` to indicate missing data
+3. **Sensor Subset** – The regression model leans on 14 sensors: s2, s3, s4, s7, s8, s9, s11, s12, s13, s14, s15, s17, s20, s21.
+Still supply all readings you have; we handle the rest internally.
-4. **Required Sensors**: The model uses 14 specific sensors (s2, s3, s4, s7, s8, s9, s11, s12, s13, s14, s15, s17, s20, s21)
+4. **Classification Threshold** – The BiLSTM marks `is_going_to_fail` as `true` when failure probability ≥ 0.5.
+Future releases will let you tune this threshold per request.

 **Response:**